arishhaque/order-management/README.md

 # order management
-This project implements Rest apis for an order management system leveraging java and j2ee frameworks - Spring, Hibernate, and Mysql for database managment.
+This project implements Rest Apis for an order management system leveraging java and J2EE frameworks - Spring, JPA, Hibernate.
+Testing framework Junit5 and mockito is used for unit testing Controllers and Services.
+Mysql is used for database design and storage.
 Below are few functionalities:

 1. Single and bulk ordering